MicrosoftDocs/security/security-docs/zero-trust/add-saas-apps.md

 You can develop your own custom cloud apps and register them in Microsoft Entra ID.
 Registering them with Microsoft Entra ID lets you leverage the security features that your Microsoft 365 tenant provides.
 You can register your application in **App Registrations**, or you can register it using the **Create your own application** link when adding a new application in **Enterprise applications**.

-For more information, see [Request to publish your application in the Microsoft Entra application gallery](/azure/active-directory/manage-apps/v2-howto-app-gallery-listing).
+For more information, see [What is application management in Microsoft Entra ID?](/entra/identity/enterprise-apps/what-is-application-management) and [Request to publish your application in the Microsoft Entra application gallery](/azure/active-directory/manage-apps/v2-howto-app-gallery-listing).

 ## Add apps to the scope of your Zero Trust identity and device access policies

 Conditional Access policies allow you to assign controls to specific applications, actions, or authentication context.
 You can define conditions such as what device type can access a resource, user risk levels, trusted locations, as well as other conditions such as strong authentication.
 For example multifactor authentication (MFA) helps safeguard access to data and applications, by providing additional security by requiring a second form of verification and delivers strong authentication.

-After adding apps in Microsoft Entra ID, you'll need to add them to the scope of your identity and device Conditional Access policies.
+After adding apps in Microsoft Entra ID, you'll need to add them to the scope of your Zero Trust identity and device access policies.

 ### Updating common policies